Pricing provided upon ordering.

 About

-Chanukah Lights was written in 2005 as a piece for SSA choir with optional piano, for the wonderful A Cappella Choir of the PEARLS Hawthorne Elementary School in Yonkers NY, conducted by Emme Kresek.
-(In addition to being an excellent choir, the school is a block from my home, and our daughter was a 5th grader there at the time.)
-A simple melody floats over harmonies set up by the other voices, as the choir sings of the warmth of being together for the Chanukah holiday.
-The refrain concentrates on the key word “light” and builds a gentle rocking figure in the chorus.
+Featuring a serene melody that floats over harmonies set up by the other voices, the choir sings of the warmth of being together for the Chanukah holiday.
+The refrain focuses on the key word “light” and builds a gentle rocking figure in the chorus.

 Score